 Summer vegan moussaka has so much flavor and it is hearty and light.
 This is a vegan, gluten-free and dairy-free recipe!
 Moussaka is a retro dish created by the Greeks of Smyrna and Alexandria; vegan moussaka is just as tasty as the traditional one: sweet eggplants, hearty potatoes and savory mushrooms, all topped with a rich vegan béchamel sauce.

-Malabi is one of the most popular desserts in the Constantinople-Greek cuisine.
-It’s a sensational summer and a refreshingly floral dessert with the captivating aroma of rose petals and the enticing Chios mastic.
-Malabi is a traditional Constantinople, vintage no-bake dessert.
-Even though this is a gourmet Middle Eastern sweet, our recipe is simple, vegan, and gluten free!
+Constantinopolitan Malabi is one of the most popular desserts in the Constantinople-Greek cuisine.
+Constantinopolitan Malabi captivating the aroma of rose petals and Chios mastic is a refreshingly floral dessert.
+Constantinopolitan Malabi is a traditional, vintage, no-bake dessert.
+Even though Constantinopolitan Malabi is a gourmet dessert, my recipe is simple, vintage-inspired, vegan, and gluten-free!